Language Access Resources

 A Request and Order for Interpreter (form MC 81) and a Review of Request for Interpreter and Order (form MC 81a) are also available in bi-lingual format in Arabic/English, simplified Chinese/English, Korean/English, Serbo-Croatian/English, Spanish/English, and Vietnamese/English.

 Michigan Supreme Court Administrative Order 2013-8 requires courts to adopt language access plans specifying how court staff will overcome language barriers outside the courtroom.
 Several resources exist to aid a court in developing a language access plan, including an excerpt from guidance of the United States Department of Justice.

-A list of language access coordinators for all courts is available.
+A list of language access coordinators for all courts, by county, is available.
 To update contact information for a trial court's language access coordinator, complete the Language Access Coordinator Contact Information and return it to the State Court Administrative Regional Office.